-Adequate standard of living / poverty – UK Government assessment
+Adequate standard of living and poverty – UK Government assessment

-Although rates of relative poverty have remained static for working-age adults, there has been an increase in the number of children living in relative poverty in recent years.
-Changes to the welfare system have disproportionately affected the poorest in society, as well as those with certain protected characteristics.
-The UK Government has taken positive steps to protect income and jobs during the coronavirus pandemic.
-But the pandemic is likely to have a significant impact on socio-economic rights and the full impact is yet to be understood.
+Although rates of relative poverty have remained static for working-age adults, the number of children living in relative poverty and rates of in-work poverty have increased in recent years.
+Changes to the welfare system have had a significant negative impact on the poorest people and have disproportionately affected those with certain protected characteristics.
+The UK Government has taken significant temporary measures to protect income and jobs during the COVID-19 pandemic.
+The pandemic is likely to have a significant impact on poverty and socio-economic rights, though the full impact is yet to be understood.

-- There are 5 million people in the UK in relative poverty and 12.9 million people in absolute poverty after housing costs, which represents a fifth of the population.
+- There are 14.5 million people in the UK in relative poverty and 11.7 million people in absolute poverty after housing costs, representing a fifth of the population.

-- There was a 74% increase in the number of emergency food supplies provided by Trussell Trust foodbanks across Britain between 2015–16 and 2019-20, and demand soared by a further 89% at the beginning of the pandemic, compared with April 2019.
+- There was a 142% increase in the number of emergency food supplies provided by Trussell Trust food banks across England between 2015–16 and 2020–21.

 - There have been reports of an increase in the number of refugees and asylum seekers facing poverty, and people and households with no recourse to public funds (NRPF) face high levels of homelessness and destitution.

-- The number of Universal Credit claimants in Britain increased from 3 million in March 2020 to 5.3 million in May 2020 and the lack of a corresponding uplift to legacy benefits alongside the uplift for Universal Credit and Working Tax Credits left some disabled claimants unable to meet the additional costs of the pandemic.
+- The number of Universal Credit claimants increased from three million in March 2020 to six million in April 2021 and the lack of a corresponding uplift to ‘legacy benefits’ (which existed previously) alongside the uplift for Universal Credit and Working Tax Credit left some disabled claimants unable to meet the additional costs of the pandemic.

-Read more about the UK and Welsh Governments’ actions on adequate standard of living / poverty.
+Read more about the UK and Welsh Governments’ actions on adequate standard of living and poverty.